Track app conversions with third-party click tracking

 The third-party click tracker needs to preserve the entire

 referrer= parameter when it redirects to the Google Play Store.
 It can also add other sub-parameters.
 For example, the URL above should redirect to something like this:

-Before starting your campaign, test the destination URL with the added referrer parameter and make sure it redirects to the correct Google Play Store URL.
+Before starting your campaign, test the Destination URL with the added referrer parameter and make sure that it redirects to the correct Google Play Store URL.

 Click redirects for Android app promotion ads are disabled on the Google Search Network, and third-party click tracking is not available.
 We recommend using an Android app install (first open) conversion action to track your conversions

 However, if you're using a third-party analytics solution that uses Confirmed Installs you can still learn useful information about clicks with ValueTrack parameters.
 The following ValueTrack parameters are automatically added to the click URL: